Indev450/SRB2Kart-Saturn/README.md

 - A2C antialiasing makes transparent surfaces even more transparent
 - You tell us! c:

+## Note
+Check the LUASTUFF file for more information on all the lua things Saturn has.

 ## Dependencies
 - SDL2 (Linux/OS X only)
 - SDL2-Mixer (Linux/OS X only)
 - libupnp (Linux/OS X only)
 - libgme (Linux/OS X only)
 - libopenmpt (Linux/OS X only)
+- libbacktrace (Linux/OS X only)

 ## Compiling